KMGalahad/AgentNetwork/README.md

-# **EXPLODINGFreedomModRevamped** #
+# **AgentNetwork** #

-The EXPLODINGFreedomModRevamped is a more flexible version of the **TotalFreedomMod**, for Bukkit server owners want a All-OP server.
-This plugin was created for EXPLODINGFreedom All-OP by Alco_Rs11.
+AgentNetwork is a new All-OP server that uses a heavily-modified **TotalFreedomMod** (By Madgeek1450 and Prozza), for Bukkit server owners want a All-OP server.
+This plugin was modified for AgentNetwork by Alco_Rs11.